 Liquid-handling robots are becoming valuable tools for almost any researcher or technician working in a biological or chemical laboratory.
-Traditional fluid-handling techniques are manual, labor-intensive, and time-consuming.
-They impair productivity, cost-efficiency, and throughput.
-In the past five years, liquid-handling robots are being used more because they drastically improve workflows.
+Traditional fluid-handling techniques are manual, labor-intensive and time-consuming.
+They impair productivity, cost-efficiency and throughput.
+Liquid-handling robots are being used more often because they drastically improve workflows.
 Moreover, they allow for efficient and repeatable processing.

-The analysis shows that the initial tuning of the handler is not calibrated properly.
+, the analysis shows that the initial tuning of the handler is not calibrated properly.
 Independently, each axis follows the desired path, but when all paths are to be followed simultaneously, the overall accuracy is not acceptable.
-Now that the problem has been identified, the engineer can go back and retune the controller before the robot is used in a live setting, thus avoiding contaminated tests and costly repairs.
+Now that the problem has been identified, the controller can be retuned before the robot is used in a live setting, thus avoiding contaminated tests and costly repairs.

 Contact Maplesoft to learn how MapleSim can be used in your projects.